John McVicar

-John McVicar (21 March 1940 – 6 September 2022) was a British journalist and convicted one-time armed robber who escaped from prison.
+John Roger McVicar (21 March 1940 – 6 September 2022) was a British journalist and convicted one-time armed robber who escaped from prison.

 Career

 As a criminal

 McVicar's criminal career began in his teens with shop break-ins and car thefts.
 In 1956, at the age of 16, while awaiting trial, he escaped from a remand home for young offenders, before being sentenced to two years Borstal training.
 On his release he graduated to armed robber.
 In 1964 he was arrested and sentenced to eight years in prison.
 Despite being incarcerated in HM Prison Parkhurst, which was then a top security jail on the Isle of Wight, McVicar managed to escape again, following a spurious trial with twelve other Parkhurst inmates at Winchester Law Courts and overcoming their guards on the way back to the Isle of Wight at Bishop's Waltham.
 All the other prisoners were soon re-arrested during a massive police search operation, but McVicar, still at large, contacted underworld boss Joey Pyle in London, who drove down and met him in Portsmouth.
 Returning up the A3, Pyle got as far as Dorking, where there was a police roadblock.
 He sped around the police but was eventually cornered in a cul-de-sac in the town.
 McVicar managed to jump out in time and evade the police.

 Whilst on the run, McVicar attempted to rob an armoured security van, was recaptured, charged with more offences and sentenced to another 15 years in prison consecutive to the eight he was already serving.

 The UK Prison Service moved him to another maximum security jail, HM Prison Durham, from which he escaped again and remained on the run for two years, living incognito in Blackheath, South London, with his girlfriend and their young son.

 The escape from Durham led to him being declared "Public Enemy No. 1" by Scotland Yard, until he was apprehended and made to continue his 23-year prison sentence.
 He was paroled in 1978.